Here's what's coming to CBC Gem in February 2022

 - Lovesick

-- Lemonade
+- The Porter

+- All the Streets Are Silent: The Convergence of Hip Hop & Skateboarding

-- Blackbird
+- Cargo

 CBC Gem offers free streaming with ads or a $4.99 per month subscription for ad-free viewing.
 The service is available on platforms like iOS, Android, the web, tvOS, Fire TV and Android TV.